Blaisorblade/pdbp.github.io/index.md

 `` trait `~B~>` `` defines *natural binary type constructor transformations* (`F` stands for from, `T` stands for to, and `B` stands for binary).

+Note that the `apply` member has a different signature (zero parameters instead of one parameter.)

 ### **Defining natural binary type constructor transformations in terms of natural unary type constructor transformations**

-Natural binary type constructor transformations can be defined in terms of natural unary type constructor transformations using keisli program types.
+For kleisli binary type constructor types, natural binary type constructor transformations can be defined in terms of natural unary type constructor transformations.

 ```scala
 import pdbp.types.kleisli.kleisliBinaryTypeConstructorType._